poroping/terraform-provider-fortios/website/docs/index.html.markdown

 # FortiOS Provider

+->	This is a fork of the Official FortiOS provider with a bunch of added functionality and bug fixes.
+It is a drop-in replacement with one breaking change related to the dynamic_sort_subtable attribute.

+If you have used this attribute you just need to change it from a string to a bool.

-The FortiOS provider is used to interact with the resources supported by FortiOS .
+The FortiOS provider is used to interact with the resources supported by FortiOS.
 We need to configure the provider with the proper credentials before it can be used.

 ## Configuration for FortiGate